How I healed my inner critic to be in content creation flow

 Most of our human suffering does not come from the world outside of us but from the voices that lives inside of us.
 One of which includes, the critic that says we are not enough, that we don’t do enough, that our work is not good enough…

-And as feminine entrepreneurs, the inner critic sucks away our precious creative life force because it judges you and your creative expressions.
+And as high-achieving women, the inner critic can suck away our precious creative life force because it judges you and your creative expressions.
 For instance, an exciting content idea may be budding through you but then before it even comes into full fruition, the inner critic may judge you things like:

 “but what if no one likes that post”,